 A Refresher On Exceptions To The 'American Rule' In Texas

-Law360, New York (May 5, 2017, 12:27 PM EDT) -- Deeply rooted in this country's jurisprudence is the "American Rule," which recognizes that parties to a lawsuit must bear their own litigation expenses.
-Texas entities and foreign entities doing business in Texas (or performing a contract governed by Texas law) should be aware that: (i) Texas generally follows the American Rule; but (ii) the Texas legislature also departed from that rule when enacting §38.001(8) of the Texas Civil Practice and Remedies Code, which allows a party to recover attorneys' fees on valid contract claims.
+By David Salton, Porter Hedges LLP (May 5, 2017, 12:27 PM EDT) -- Deeply rooted in this country's jurisprudence is the "American Rule," which recognizes that parties to a lawsuit must bear their own litigation expenses.
+Texas entities and foreign entities doing business in Texas (or performing a contract governed by Texas law) should be aware that: (i) Texas generally follows the American Rule; but (ii) the Texas legislature also departed from that rule when enacting §38.001(8) of the Texas Civil Practice and Remedies Code, which allows a party to recover attorneys' fees on valid contract claims....

 Law360 is on it, so you are, too.

 A Law360 subscription puts you at the center of fast-moving legal issues, trends and developments so you can act with speed and confidence.
 Over 200 articles are published daily across more than 60 topics, industries, practice areas and jurisdictions.